SioJL13/TV-2018/README.md

 DISCLAIMER!
-All of the .psd file were uploaded using [Git Large File System (Git LFS)](https://git-lfs.github.com/).
+All of the .psd files were uploaded using [Git Large File System (Git LFS)](https://git-lfs.github.com/).
 If you wish to download the project, please, install the LFS extension and the clone the repo using the command line.
 Otherwise, the project might not have all of the resources.

 # VR Experience in Unity3D
 This project was made as part of "Taller Vertical 2018 ISC - LAD"